meribold/meribold.org/virtual-environments-9487.md

     $ find -name python3
     ./bin/python3

-It also copies a bunch of stuff.
+It also copies a bunch of other stuff.
 I get 650 files in 89 subdirectories using up about 10 MiB of disk space in total.
 It doesn't have to be this way, though.
 The directory we created manually before almost qualified as a virtual environment as specified by [PEP 405][], it only needs a file called `pyvenv.cfg` and a directory called `site-packages.`

 <!--
     $ find | wc -l